 8. Ethical Perspectives | Part V

 Elijah continues on the topic of virtues.
-This leads into a discussion about the ethics of care, which is especially relevant to healthcare.
-You will learn about the facets of this body of thought which includes moral attention, sympathetic understanding, relationship awareness, accommodation, and response.
+This leads to a discussion about the ethics of care, which is especially relevant to healthcare.
+You will learn about the facets of this body of thought which include moral attention, sympathetic understanding, relationship awareness, accommodation, and response.
 Elijah then presents, the questions of moral relativism, tying in concepts from earlier in the lecture.
 Rest assured, don’t feel that you need to completely align yourself with any of the theories presented here.
-You can combine these theories with your own moral intuition to strengthen your ethical decision making skills.
+You can combine these theories with your own moral intuition to strengthen your ethical decision-making skills.

 Section 2 | Autonomy and Patient Rights

 9. Autonomy and Patient Rights Introduction

 Elijah introduces the next section of the course, Autonomy and Patient Rights.
 This section will build upon the ethical theories previously presented and apply them to healthcare ethics.

 Elijah discusses patient rights and explains the three aspects of autonomy which include liberty of action, freedom of choice, and effective deliberation.
 Once these three senses of autonomy are realized, you can ensure you are treating your patient appropriately.

 11. The Nature of Patient Rights | Part I

 Elijah explains the five reasons for why there is enhanced concern over patient rights.
 He answers the question, “What is the purpose of patient rights?”

 12. The Nature of Patient Rights | Part II